Brooks Sports: 1990s: The Beast, Adrenaline, ownership changes, apparel, Run Happy

 In 1992, Brooks launched the Beast, a motion control shoe that integrated diagonal rollbar technology.
-In 1994, the Adrenaline GTS—an abbreviation for go-to shoe—was released.
+In 1994, the Adrenaline GTS—an abbreviation for go-to support—was released.
 The Adrenaline GTS was built on a semi-curve, an accommodation for runners with a high arch and wide forefoot.
 The Beast became a best seller, and the Adrenaline GTS went on to become one of the best-selling running shoes of all time.

-Wolverine moved Brooks away from the niche running market to a generalist athletic brand.
-The "class to mass" strategy was unsuccessful, and Brooks was sold to Norwegian private equity company The Rokke Group for $21 million in 1993.
-Brooks moved to Rokke's Seattle location following its acquisition.
-In 1998, Rokke sold a majority interest in Brooks to J.H.
-Whitney & Co., a Connecticut private equity firm.
+Wolverine World Wide moved Brooks away from the niche running market to a generalist athletic brand.
+The "class to mass" strategy was unsuccessful, and Brooks was sold to Norwegian private equity company The Røkke Group for USD21 million in 1993.
+Following the acquisition, Røkke moved Brooks to Bothell, Washington.
+In 1998, Røkke sold a majority interest in Brooks to J. H. Whitney & Co., a Connecticut private equity firm.

 Brooks introduced a full-line of technical running and fitness apparel for women and men in the spring of 1997.
 It also expanded into the walking category with the introduction of performance walking shoes.

 Brooks's Run Happy tag line first appeared in print advertising in 1999.
 Rather than depicting running as a grueling pursuit, as competitive brands did, Run Happy was based on the idea that runners love running, and suggested that Brooks products allowed "runners to have the running experience they were looking for".